-- 7-7.1 Traffic Interference: Do not allow equipment, while it is on or traversing a road or street, to unreasonably interfere with traffic. - 7-7.2 Overloaded Equipment: Do not operate on any road or street any hauling unit or equipment loaded in excess of (1) the maximum weights specified in the Florida Uniform Traffic Control Law, or (2) lower weights legally established for any section of road or bridge by the Department or local authorities.
+7-7.1 Traffic Interference: Do not allow equipment, while it is on or traversing a road or street, to unreasonably interfere with traffic.

+7-7.2 Overloaded Equipment: Do not operate on any road, street or bridge including a Department owned temporary bridge, any hauling unit or equipment loaded in excess of: (1) the maximum weights specified in the Florida Highway Patrol, Commercial Motor Vehicle Manual (Trucking Manual), or (2) lower weight limits legally established and posted for any section of road or bridge by the Department or local authorities.
 The governmental unit having jurisdiction over a particular road or bridge may provide exceptions by special permit under the provisions of 7-7.3.
 This restriction applies to all roads and bridges inside and outside the Contract limits as long as these roads and bridges are open for public use.
 The Contractor may overload roads and bridges which are to be demolished after they are permanently closed to the public.
-The Contractor is responsible for all loss or damages resulting from equipment operated on a structure permanently closed to the public. - 7-7.3 Crossings: Where it is necessary to cross an existing road or street, including specifically the existing traveled lanes of a divided highway within the limits of the project, obtain permits from the Department, for crossing overloaded or oversized equipment.
+The Contractor is responsible for all loss or damages resulting from equipment operated on a structure permanently closed to the public.

+7-7.3 Crossings: Where it is necessary to cross an existing road or street, including specifically the existing traveled lanes of a divided highway within the limits of the project, obtain permits from the Department, for crossing overloaded or oversized equipment.
 Cross existing roads or streets only at Engineer-designated points.
 The Engineer may require the Contractor to protect the pavement or Roadway at the crossing by using lumber, planks, or fill.
-Provide flagging and watchman service, or approved signal devices, for the protection of traffic at all such crossings, in accordance with an approved written plan for that activity. - 7-7.4 Protection from Damage by Tractor-Type Equipment: Take positive measures to ensure that tractor-type equipment does not damage the road.
-If any such damage should occur, repair it without delay, at no expense to the Department and subject to the Engineer's approval. - 7-7.5 Contractor's Equipment on Bridge Structures: The Contractor's Engineer of Record shall analyze the effect of imposed loads on bridge structures, within the limits of a construction contract, resulting from the following operations: - (1) Overloaded Equipment as defined in 7-7.2: - (a) Operating on or crossing over completed bridge structures. - (b) Operating on or crossing over partially completed bridge structures. - (2) Equipment within legal load limits:
+Provide flagging and watchman service, or approved signal devices, for the protection of traffic at all such crossings, in accordance with an approved written plan for that activity.

+7-7.4 Protection from Damage by Tractor-Type Equipment: Take positive measures to ensure that tractor-type equipment does not damage the road.
+If any such damage should occur, repair it without delay, at no expense to the Department and subject to the Engineer's approval.

+7-7.5 Contractor's Equipment on Bridge Structures: The Contractor's Engineer of Record shall analyze the effect of imposed loads on bridge structures, within the limits of a construction contract, resulting from the following operations:

+(1) Overloaded Equipment as defined in 7-7.2:

+(a) Operating on or crossing over completed bridge structures.

+(b) Operating on or crossing over partially completed bridge structures.

+(2) Equipment within legal load limits:

-- (a) Operating on or crossing over partially completed bridge structures. - (3) Construction cranes: - (a) Operating on completed bridge structures. - (b) Operating on partially completed bridge structures.
+(a) Operating on or crossing over partially completed bridge structures.(3) Construction cranes:

+(a) Operating on completed bridge structures.

+(b) Operating on partially completed bridge structures.